StaticDragonUwU/big_floppa_discord/README.md

 Just a project I used to learn, some code bad some code good
 how to run
 1. node 14.15.4
 2. npm install
+3. go to config.json and put in your bot's token and id
-3. node bot.js
+4. node bot.js